olerichter00/raycast-correct-me/README.md

 # Correct Me

-Correct every text using in 26 languages using DeepL.
+Correct any text in 26 languages with DeepL.

 ## How to get the API Token